marijnh/Eloquent-JavaScript/04_data.md

 after the dot is the literal name of the property.
 When using square brackets, the expression between the brackets is _evaluated_ to get the property name.
-Whereas `value.x` fetches the property of `value` named “x”, `value[x]` tries to evaluate the expression `x` and uses the result as the property name.
+Whereas `value.x` fetches the property of `value` named "x", `value[x]` tries to evaluate the expression `x` and uses the result as the property name.

-So if you know that the property you are interested in is called “length”, you say `value.length`.
+So if you know that the property you are interested in is called "length", you say `value.length`.
 If you want to extract the property named by the value held in the binding `i`, you say `value[i]`.
-Property names can be any string, and the dot notation only allows names that look like valid binding names, so if you want to access a property named “2” or “John Doe”, you must use square brackets:
+Property names can be any string, and the dot notation only allows names that look like valid binding names, so if you want to access a property named "2" or "John Doe", you must use square brackets:
 `value[2]` or `value["John Doe"]`.

 The elements in an ((array)) are stored as the array's properties, using